roboticsclubiitt/Drones_Interest_Group/D-4 Hexacopter for Manual Flight and Autopilot/README.md

 1. Connection of motors with ESC
 1. Binding of receiver and controller
 1. Installation of MissionPlanner
-1. Connection of PixHawk with MissionPlanner (with USB or Telem)
 1. Flashing firmware
 1. Setup and Calibration of PixHawk via MissionPlanner
 1. Testing